-It has been pretty quite around here.
+It has been pretty quiet around here.
 I know.

 First of all, I hope you are all doing okay.
 Not great, maybe not even okay, but at least you are reading right now and that is something.